Prince Andrew of Greece and Denmark: Early career

-In 1909, the political situation in Greece led to a coup d'état, as the Athens government refused to support the Cretan parliament, which had called for the union of Crete (still nominally part of the Ottoman Empire) with the Greek mainland.
-A group of dissatisfied officers formed a Greek nationalist Military League and demanded, among other reforms, the removal of royal princes from the army, which led to Andrew's resignation from the army and the rise to power of Eleftherios Venizelos.
+In 1909, the political situation in Greece led to a coup d'état, as the Athens government refused to support the Cretan parliament, which had called for the union of Crete, still nominally part of the Ottoman Empire, with the Greek mainland.
+A group of dissatisfied officers formed a Greek nationalist Military League and demanded, among other reforms, the removal of royal princes from the army, which led to Andrew's resignation and the rise to power of Eleftherios Venizelos.

 A few years later, at the outbreak of the Balkan Wars in 1912, Andrew was reinstated in the army as a lieutenant colonel in the 3rd Cavalry Regiment, and placed in command of a field hospital.
 During the war, his father was assassinated and Andrew inherited a villa on the island of Corfu, Mon Repos, as well as an annuity of £4,000.
-In 1914, Andrew (like many European princes) held honorary military posts in both the German and Russian empires, as well as Prussian, Russian, Danish and Italian knighthoods.
+In 1914, Andrew, like many European princes, held honorary military posts in both the German and Russian empires, as well as Prussian, Russian, Danish and Italian knighthoods.

 During World War I, Andrew continued to visit Britain, despite veiled accusations in the British House of Commons that he was a German agent.
 His brother, King Constantine, who was the Kaiser's brother-in-law, followed a neutrality policy, but the democratically elected government of Venizelos supported the Allies.
 By June 1917, the King's neutrality policy had become so untenable that he abdicated and the Greek royal family were forced into exile.
 For the next few years, most of the Greek royal family lived in Switzerland.

 Exile from Greece

 For three years, Constantine's second son, Alexander, was king of Greece, until his early death from an infection due to a monkey bite.
 Constantine was restored to the throne, and Andrew was once again reinstated in the army, this time as a major-general.
 The family took up residence at Mon Repos.

 Andrew was given command of the II Army Corps during the Battle of the Sakarya, which effectively halted the Greek advance in the Greco-Turkish War (1919–1922).
 Andrew had little respect for his superior officers, whom he considered incompetent.
 He was ordered to attack the Turkish positions, which he considered a desperate move little short "of ill-concealed panic".
-Refusing to put his men in undue danger (suffering lack of food and ammunition), Andrew followed his own battle plan, much to the dismay of the commanding general, Anastasios Papoulas.
-Relieved of his chief of staff, and given a dressing-down by Papoulas, in September Andrew asked to be removed from command but Papoulas refused.
+Refusing to put his men in undue danger, suffering lack of food and ammunition, Andrew followed his own battle plan, to the dismay of the commanding general, Anastasios Papoulas.
+Relieved of his chief of staff, and given a dressing-down by Papoulas, in September Andrew asked to be removed from command, but Papoulas refused.
 Andrew's troops were forced to retreat.
 He was placed on leave for two months, until he was transferred to the Supreme Army Council.
-In March 1922, he was appointed as commander of the V Army Corps in Epirus and the Ionian Islands.
+In March 1922, he was appointed commander of the V Army Corps in Epirus and the Ionian Islands.
 Papoulas was replaced by General Georgios Hatzianestis.